Measuring Hotel AI Visibility: The Complete Guide to Getting Into AI Answers

 A growing share of travelers no longer scroll through ten blue links β they ask ChatGPT or Google's AI Mode where to stay and read the four or five hotels the assistant hands back.
 That short list is the new front desk.
-This guide collects everything we've measured and learned about who gets into it, why, and what a hotel can actually do about it.
+This guide covers measuring hotel AI visibility β the metrics, the score, and what the data actually says β plus the practical playbook for getting your hotel into the answer.

 Start with the data: what AI actually recommends

 Opinions about AI search are cheap; measurements are not.
 We run real traveler questions through the AI engines at scale and publish what comes back.
-Two findings anchor everything else: search visibility only partially carries over to AI answers (a hotel in Google's top 3 is named by AI about 66% of the time β and roughly half of AI-recommended hotels don't rank organically at all), and the hotel's own website is cited as the source in under 10% of recommendations.
-The engines also disagree with each other far more than most hoteliers assume: ChatGPT and Google's AI Mode overlap on just 18% of the hotels they name.
+Two findings anchor everything else: search visibility only partially carries over to AI answers (a hotel in Google's top 3 is named by AI about 51% of the time β and in roughly two-thirds of cases where AI names a hotel with its own working website, that website is absent from Google's organic results for the same search), and the hotel's own website is cited as the source in under 10% of recommendations.
+The engines also disagree with each other far more than most hoteliers assume: ChatGPT and Google's AI Mode overlap on just 21% of the hotels they name.

 The studies below go deep on how each engine builds its answers, which sources it trusts, what the language of an AI recommendation reveals, and how recommendations differ by traveler persona.